RTR logo

 Clicking on Syntax Colouring toggles this feature on and off.
 When Syntax Colouring is enabled all the keywords, REMarks, text strings and line numbers in your program are highlighted in colour.
 You can change the colours by means of the Set Colours command.

-When Syntax Colouring is disabled, all the program is listed in black.
+When Syntax Colouring is disabled, all the program is listed in black (white when in Dark Mode).

 Lowercase Keywords